globulus/nusantara-data/README.md

 The default bots use the "value AI" approach, where a series of possible decisions are weighted, with the one with the highest core executed for the given run.
 Again, the framework is flexible enough to allow for implementation of different kinds of AIs for different purposes (build tree, passive, etc.).

 ## Campaigns
+The **Campaigns** folder contains campaigns, which are collections of scenarios that are linked and share data.
+Each campaign should be in its own folder.
+Within it, the campaign should have a config (.yaml) file with the same name as the folder (e.g, the folder **Campaigns/OnTheBanksOfDair** has a config file **OnTheBanksOfDair.yaml**).
+The same campaign folder should have subfolders for individual campaign scenarios, each of which should have the config and script file for that scenario.
+All the rules that apply to other [scenarios](#scenarios) apply to campaign scenarios as well.

+The campaign config file describes an object with the following schema:
+* `id` - the ID of the campaign.
+* `title` - should be a translatable key.
+* `description` - should be a translatable key.
+* `image` - relative path to a 128x128px PNG that is the splash screen of this campaign.
+* `difficulties` - list of string IDs of available difficulties for this campaign.
+The selected difficulty propagates to all of its scenarios.
+* `scenarios` - a list of scenarios for this campaign, which should align with the scenario subfolders.
+Each item has the following schema:
+  + `id` - ID of the campaign scenario.
+  + `image` - relative path to a 128x128px PNG that is the loading splash screen for this scenario.
+  + `loadingText` - the translatable key of the loading text shown when the scenario is selected.

 ## Effects
 The **Effects** folder contains only script files (.ns), which should represent generally define different `effect` classes used in the game.
 Effects are events that happen based on some trigger, such as start of turn, unit attacking or defending, ability being cast, or just by some unit or upgrade having an ability with an effect attached to it.
 They can also define temporary effects, which are attached to units and players at runtime.
 The versatility of effects allows you to do wonders with gameplay, experimenting with weird abilities, auras, attacks, etc.